Afan07/Afan07/README.md

 - 👋 Hi, I’m @Afan07
 - 👀 I’m interested in Coding.
-- 🌱 I’m currently learning Data Science, Machine Learing,Tableau, Basics of Rstudio.
+- 🌱 I’m currently learning Data Science, Machine Learing Algorithm,Tableau, Basics of Rstudio.
 - 💞️ I’m looking to collaborate on To Related of Data Science Machine Learning
-- 📫 How to reach me ...afanoblai7@gmail.com
+- 📫 How to reach me afanoblai7@gmail.com

 <!---
 Afan07/Afan07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.